 Student eligibility: The studentships will have the normal conditions for Department for the Economy awards.
 Student eligibility criteria for DfE-funded studentships can be accessed here.

-Duration and funding: The studentship will cover a maintenance grant and fees for a maximum of three years.
-This PhD must be undertaken in a full-time capacity.
+Duration and funding: The studentship will cover maintenance and fees for a maximum of three years.

 For further information please contact Dr Claire Kerr at c.kerr@qub.ac.uk